-The auditors of the Issuer are Ernst & Young Audit, s.r.o., a member of the Chamber of Auditors of the Czech Republic, who have audited the Issuer's consolidated as well as non-consolidated financial statements, without qualification, in accordance with International Standards on Auditing for each of the two financial years ended on December 31, 2015 and December 31, 2016, respectively.
+The auditor of the Issuer is Ernst & Young Audit, s.r.o., a member of the Chamber of Auditors of the Czech Republic, who have audited the Issuer's consolidated as well as non-consolidated financial statements, without qualification, in accordance with International Standards on Auditing for each of the two financial years ended on December 31, 2017 and December 31, 2018, respectively.
 The auditors of the Issuer have no material interest in the Issuer.